Loading…

 Danielle Beale

-Certified Peer Recovery Specialist, Virginia Commonwealth University
+Certified Peer Recovery Specialist, VCU Rams in Recovery

 I am a non-binary adult learner and a certified peer recovery specialist at Rams in Recovery, where I am dedicated to supporting individuals in their recovery journeys through mentorship, advocacy, and awareness.
 My passion lies in building connections and fostering a sense of community...
 Read More →

-avatar for Rev. Melvina Y. Goodman Randolph MDiv, MS, CSAC, CRC, MAC, SAP
+avatar for Melvina Goodman Randolph

 Professor, Reynolds Community College